caixa-magica-software/greenstamp-wcec-android/README.md

 # wcec-android

-Static analysis (Abstract Interpretation) tool for WCEC android app analysis.
+Static analysis (Abstract Interpretation) tool for WCEC android app analysis developed by UBI and integrated by CMS.

 ## dependecies: